Salt Making: How we harvest - Part 1 - The Water

 Sea Salt is the result of evaporated ocean water, plain and simple.

 We can't tell you how many people don't realize this!
-In all honesty, either did we when we first googled "how is sea salt made" LOL!
+In all honesty, neither did we when we first googled "how is sea salt made" LOL!

 The ocean is approximately 3.5% salinity, and true to form, we have found that we create approximately 3.5 ounces of sea salt per gallon of water.
 And that's where our process begins, with pure, clean water from Duxbury Bay, Massachusetts.